 Julian Agyeman Ph.D.
 FRSA FRGS is a Professor of Urban and Environmental Policy and Planning at Tufts University in Medford, MA.
 He is the originator of the increasingly influential concept of ‘just sustainabilities,‘ the full integration of social justice and sustainability, defined as:

 the need to ensure a better quality of life for all, now and into the future, in a just and equitable manner, whilst living within the limits of supporting ecosystems.

 Trained initially as an ecologist/biogeographer, he has become a critical urban studies and environmental social science scholar.
 Using his science and social science background to help frame his perspectives, research and scholarship, he thrives at the borders and intersections of a wide range of knowledges, disciplines and methodologies which he utilizes in creative and original ways in his research.

 He was co-founder in 1988, and chair until 1994, of the Black Environment Network (BEN), the first environmental justice-based organization of its kind in Britain.
 He was co-founder in 1996, and is now Editor-in-Chief of Local Environment: The International Journal of Justice and Sustainability and was elected to the Fellowship of the Royal Society of the Arts (FRSA) in the same year.
 The mission of the RSA is to enrich society through ideas and action.
 In 2016 he became a Fellow of the Royal Geographical Society (FRGS) whose aim is the development and promotion of geographical knowledge, together with its application to the challenges facing society and the environment.

-He is an Affiliate at the Civitas Athenaeum Laboratory, and on the academic advisory board of The Centre for the Future of Places, both at KTH – Royal Institute of Technology, Stockholm, Sweden, a Studio Associate at The Studio at the Edge of the World, University of Tasmania Creative Exchange Institute and a Senior Scholar at The Center for Humans and Nature, Chicago.
-He sits on the Advisory Boards of Participatory City, Urban Sharing and Sharecity, and is on the Board of Directors of EcoDistricts
+He is an Affiliate at the Civitas Athenaeum Laboratory, and on the academic advisory board of The Centre for the Future of Places, both at KTH – Royal Institute of Technology, Stockholm, Sweden, and a Senior Scholar at The Center for Humans and Nature, Chicago.
+He sits on the Advisory Boards of Participatory City, Urban Sharing, Cities for People/Future Cities (McConnell Foundation, Canada) and Sharecity, and is on the Board of Directors of EcoDistricts